LankeyBoard/RulesGraph/generatedRules.md

 slug: STARREND

 The language of celestials as well as some air elementals and other sky dwellers.
-Starrend is a celestial tongue, each word carrying the weight of cosmic forces, and is characterized by crystalline tones and etherial echoes.
+Starrend is a celestial tongue, each word carrying the weight of cosmic forces, and is characterized by crystalline tones and ethereal echoes.

 ### Deeproot